ProfHariSeldon/CppND-Capstone-Hello-World/README.md

 ## Basic Build Instructions

 1. git clone https://github.com/ProfHariSeldon/CppND-Capstone-Hello-World.git
-2. Check that squeezenet_v1.1.caffemodel, squeezenet_v1.1.prototxt, and CMakeLists.txt are in top level GitHub project directory.
+2. Check that CMakeLists.txt is in top level GitHub project directory.
+3. Check that squeezenet_v1.1.caffemodel and squeezenet_v1.1.prototxt are in src directory.
-3. Check that launch.json and settings.json are in ./.vscode directory
+4. Check that launch.json and settings.json are in ./.vscode directory.
-4. Check that make, cmake, gcc/g++, and Visual Studio Code are installed.
+5. Check that make, cmake, gcc/g++, and Visual Studio Code are installed.
 Install them if not installed.
-5. Install Open CV 4 (see above section)
+6. Install Open CV 4 (see above section)
-6. Make a build directory in the top level directory: `mkdir build && cd build`
+7. Make a build directory in the top level directory: `mkdir build && cd build`
-7. Compile: `cmake .. && make`
+8. Compile: `cmake .. && make`
-8. Run it: `./classifier`.
+9. Run it: `./classifier`.

 ## How I got this repo's resources